-This research project analyzes 5th millennium pottery from the Iranian site of Tepe Sohz which was excavated briefly in the early 1970s.
-The goal of the pottery analysis is to evaluate two competing models for the socio-economic and political development of 5th millennium BCE societies in southwestern Iran, one proposal by William Sumner and the other by Abbas Alizadeh.
+This research project analyzed 5th millennium pottery from the Iranian site of Tepe Sohz which was excavated briefly in the early 1970s.
+The goal of the pottery analysis was to evaluate two competing models for the socio-economic and political development of 5th millennium BCE societies in southwestern Iran, one proposal by William Sumner (1994) and the other by Abbas Alizadeh (1988, 2010).
 Both models assign craft specialization an important position.
 However, while Alizadeh attributes such specialization to surplus from herding activities, Sumner claims that it is due to a surplus stemming from agriculture.

 The ceramic material for this project was provided by a project for the study of previously excavated material from Tepe Sohz under the direction of Susan Pollock (funded by the German Research Foundation (DFG)).
-In 1970, Hans J. Nissen undertook a survey and soundings in the Behbehan and Zohreh plains in southwestern Iran.
-Ceramic finds from excavations at the largest site in these two valleys, Tepe Sohz, have so far remained unstudied, whereas the survey material was published by Reinhard Dittmann.
+In 1970, Hans J. Nissen (1973; Nissen and Redman 1971) undertook a survey and soundings in the Behbehan and Zohreh plains in southwestern Iran.
+Ceramic finds from excavations at the largest site in these two valleys, Tepe Sohz, have so far remained unstudied, whereas the survey material was published by Reinhard Dittmann (1984).
 Since Nissen’s work, more recent intensive surveys in the lowlands, the Zagros valleys north and east of Behbehan, as well as salvage excavations due to dam construction have resulted in numerous new insights into the settlement development and social structure of 5th millennium BCE southwestern Iran.

 - There were large central sites covering an area of up to 15 ha; several of these sites were surrounded by smaller settlements.

 - Agriculture was a mainstay of subsistence.
 However, the intensity with which it was pursued remains unknown.